 Invoking a function

-To allow any user to invoke a function without passing an authorization header, make it public.
+To allow any user to invoke a function without providing an authorization header, make it public.
 For more information about access permissions, see Access management in Cloud Functions.

 Invoking a function

-As an example, we use the function described in Creating a function version.
+In our example, we will use the function described in Creating a function version.

 -